Self-avoidant memory effects on enhanced diffusion in a stochastic model of environmentally responsive swimming droplets: Conclusions

 \section{\textbf{Conclusions}}

 We have analyzed the self-avoidant memory effects of a model coupling an active swimmer and an environmental chemical field.
 Like the experimental system it was inspired by, it can exhibit ABP-like behavior with the MSD having both a ballistic and a long-time enhanced diffusion regime.
 With an analytical formula for the velocity, $V$, we faithfully reproduced the ballistic regime.
 The enhanced diffusion in our model is a result of both angular persistence and the self-avoidant memory, whereas ABP only includes orientational persistence.
 We found that numerically computing the orientation decorrelation (or persistence) time, $\tau$, enhanced diffusion predicted by ABP overestimates the enhanced diffusion in our model.
 Thus, our proposed model did not faithfully capture the dynamics of the experimental system at long time scales in the same way that ABP did.
-(We hypothesize this is due to the origin of the noise, which is hydrodynamic and not thermal in the experimental system.)
+(Further investigation will be needed to determine if this difference is due to parameter values, modeling choices like using thermal noise and the diffusive scaling to the source term, or the absence of hydrodynamic effects.)
 Instead, we discovered that the self-avoidant memory in our model led to transient self-trapping that suppressed the enhanced diffusion.
 This self-trapping has, to date, been suggested to occur only in self-attracting experimental systems ~\cite{Liebchen_and_Lowen, Tsori} and computational models \cite{Lowen_2, Grima, Golestanian}.
-Determining if the addition of the diffusive scaling to the source term or if the modeling of hydrodynamic effects as thermal noise produced this new behavior will be left to future work.
+Further investigation will be needed to determine if self-trapping is a unique feature of this model, or can occur in other self-avoidant systems.

 Through these investigations, we kept the noise parameter $\epsilon$ fixed, while changing the gradient response parameter $\nu$ and the diffusion $\mu$ to find that both latter parameters control the implicit parameters $V$ and $\tau$.
 With only two control parameters, we were unable to independently tune each timescale of behavior: the velocity $V$, the memory timescale $\mu^{-1}$, and the angular persistence timescale $\tau$.
 Taking $\mu\to\infty$ to remove memory effects, we either arrived at simple Brownian motion by fixing $\nu$ or purely ballistic motion by fixing $V$ and allowing $\nu\to\infty$; the memory is responsible for both the ballistic motion and the effective rotational diffusion.
 Taking $\mu\to 0$, we again arrive at simple Brownian motion, having removed all self-avoidant memory with our choice of scaling the source term in the concentration field by $\mu$.
 We thereby identified an intermediate regime of $\mu$ for which enhanced diffusion is present on a finite timescale, but at a lower magnitude than expected for ABP with equivalent angular persistence.
 This regime will be used in future work to study self-avoidant memory effects in many-particle simulations, investigating motility induced phase separation and associated dynamic pattern formation, which is commonly observed in active systems with particles that are repulsive to one another.